How the discount was calculated?

 The before convergence position were calculated at the time of the scheme being finalised for each of the 26 legacy councils using:

-- Estimated Penny Product figures based on latest information available to the Department on the new non domestic valuation list which will come into operation in April 2015
+- estimated penny product (EPP) figures based on latest information available to the Department on the new non domestic valuation list which will come into operation in April 2015

 - the effects of revaluation on the non-domestic district rates